lebao3105/charms-bar-port/README.md

 * `DisableCharmsHint`: Do not peek the charm bar on mouse hover.
 A DWORD.
 * `AccentColor`: Accent color for... the start button.
 A hex string.
 Not yet implemented.
 * `Delay`: Delay (in milliseconds) for the charm bar to be show (both normal and peek)
-* `Use24HoursFormat`: Force 24 hours clock format
+* `Use24HoursFormat`: Force 24 hours clock format.
+A DWORD.

-Changes are immediately taken on open (no program/computer restart required).
+For options that only do true-false task (e.g `DisableCharmsHint`), they use DWORD type, setting to 1 will enable that option, 0 will do the opposite.

+Some changes are immediately taken, else require a program restart.

 ## Q&As
 Q: Why do you "revive" this failure?